 George Cunningham (D) George Cunningham, Chair of the GCI Board of Directors, is a former member of both the Arizona Senate and House of Representatives.
 He was Governor Rose Mofford’s Chief of Staff and Governor Janet Napolitano’s Deputy Chief of Staff for Finance and Budget.
 At the University of Arizona, he served as Vice-President for Administrative Services.
 Throughout his career, he focused on fiscal policy, economic expansion and investing in Arizona’s Future.

-Susan Gerard (R) Susan Gerard served in both the Arizona House and Senate for 14 years.
+Susan Gerard (R) Susan Gerard, Vice Chair of GCI, served in both the Arizona House and Senate for 14 years.
 She concentrated on health policy and chaired the Health Committee in both Chambers.
 A former Director of the Arizona Department of Health Services and Health Policy Advisor to the Governor, she currently chairs the Public Health Law Review for the RW Johnson Foundation and serves on the Board of Maricopa Integrated Health Systems.

 Ryan Harper (R) Ryan Harper, Treasurer of the GCI Board of Directors, Harper formerly worked for Governor Janet Napolitano and is currently a public affairs advisor at a local government relations firm.
 Ryan specialized in Medicaid managed-care program design and cost containment with a Fortune 500 consulting firm.
 Ryan proudly serves as the Honorary Commander for the 756th Aircraft Maintenance Squadron at Luke Air Force Base.
 Ryan holds a Bachelor of Science degree in molecular biology from the University of Arizona and a Master of Arts degree in economics and policy from Duke University.